Zong-Zehao/FED-Assignment-2/README.md

 ## Features

 ### Existing Features
-Feature 1: The order of songs is randomized preventing users from memorizing the sequence Feature 2: A message is displayed upon the user reaching 200 points Feature 3: A message is displayed upon the user having 0 points left Feature 4: A separate message from feature 3 is displayed upon the user running out of time Feature 5: The options are locked from the user after the game is over Feature 6: A retry button appears if the user loses Feature 7: A play again button appears if the user wins Feature 8: Respective messages for getting the answer correct/wrong are displayed Feature 10: For every correct guess, the timer is reset Feature 11: A point is deducted every second the user takes to guess.
+- Feature 1: The order of songs is randomized preventing users from memorizing the sequence
+- Feature 2: A message is displayed upon the user reaching 200 points
+- Feature 3: A message is displayed upon the user having 0 points left
+- Feature 4: A separate message from feature 3 is displayed upon the user running out of time
+- Feature 5: The options are locked from the user after the game is over
+- Feature 6: A retry button appears if the user loses
+- Feature 7: A play again button appears if the user wins
+- Feature 8: Respective messages for getting the answer correct/wrong are displayed
+- Feature 10: For every correct guess, the timer is reset
+- Feature 11: A point is deducted every second the user takes to guess.
 On top of that if the user guesses wrongly, the points deducted is the equivalent of the time taken to select the option (e.g 4 seconds taking, -4 points for getting the question wrong)
-Feature 12: Start button and Skip button
+- Feature 12: Start button and Skip button
-Feature 13: Back button to return to menu
+- Feature 13: Back button to return to menu
-Feature 14: Volume slider as well as pause/play button for audio Feature 15: Sidebar which allows users to go to the home page or select their desired gamemode using the dropdown menu Feature 16: Playlist pages for the user to select which playlist for the specific gamemode they would like to use
+- Feature 14: Volume slider as well as pause/play button for audio
+- Feature 15: Sidebar which allows users to go to the home page or select their desired gamemode using the dropdown menu
+- Feature 16: Playlist pages for the user to select which playlist for the specific gamemode they would like to use

 ### Features Left to Implement
--Account creation so that users can save highscores, and appear on global leaderboards -Allow users to create thier own playlists and options to enhance user participation -Create new gamemodes such as endless mode that lets users play until they feel like stopping or a mode where they have a certain amount of lives
+- Account creation so that users can save highscores, and appear on global leaderboards
+- Allow users to create thier own playlists and options to enhance user participation
+- Create new gamemodes such as endless mode that lets users play until they feel like stopping or a mode where they have a certain amount of lives
 ## Technologies Used
 Languages:
 1. HTML